Learn All The Parts Of A Septic System (And How To Maintain It!)

 When part of the lawn remains soggy even in dry weather, or household drains are sluggish or smell bad, have a professional service the septic system.

 One solution for increased demand is to add a seepage pit to back up the main system.
-When a seepage pit is installed without its own septic tank, it can treat only uncontaminated water.
+When you install a seepage pit without its own septic tank, it can treat only uncontaminated water.

 If the soil is no longer absorbent, it might be necessary to dig up and replace the seepage field and its gravel bed.
 In all cases, refer to local plumbing codes and leave the job to a professional unless you have expertise in this area.